palaciod/job-scout/README.md

 **Disclaimer**: This tool is for educational and personal use.
 Always respect website terms of service and use responsibly.

-**Current Status**: This project is a work in progress.
+**Current Status**: This project is actively developed with a functional React web interface.
 UI elements detection may require calibration for your specific screen resolution and display scaling.
-A user interface is under construction to make the system more user-friendly.